Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Mana**: You gain +5 maximum mana

-**Haste**: the cooldown of your items and runes are reduced with 6 seconds.
+**Haste**: The cooldown of your items and runes are reduced with 6 seconds.

 ---